London Could Soon Enter Lockdown With Travel Restrictions - Guido Fawkes

-As Guido hinted yesterday, two sources have indicated that the Government is now actively considering putting London into lockdown – restricting public transport into the city.
-Sadiq Khan – who as Mayor of London attends some COBRA meetings – hinted that a reduced Sunday service could come into play as soon as this weekend.
-Restrictions on travel to only those with a valid need could could coincide.
+As Guido hinted yesterday, two sources have indicated that the Government is now actively considering putting London into lockdown – restricting travel via public transport into and out of the city.
+Sadiq Khan – who as Mayor of London attends some COBRA meetings – hinted that week-day TFL timetables being stripped down to Sunday services could come into play as soon as this weekend.
+Restrictions on travel to only those with a valid need could coincide.

 It is well known that London is already the UK’s hotspot, with places like Westminster, Kensington and Chelsea, Southwark and Lambeth home to a large number of cases.
 A stretcher manned by hazmat clad medical professionals was seen on South Harrow High Street yesterday, taking a presumed Coronavirus patient to a waiting ambulance.